mlm-games/wifi-exporter/README.md

 3.
 ## Usage

-1. Tap "Export (Root/Shizuku)" and grant root in your su/Shizuku manager.
+1. Tap "Export (Root)" and grant root access in your su manager.
 2. Tap "Save JSON to Downloads" to persist the exported JSON file.
 3. Tap "Share JSON" to open the system Sharesheet.

 ## Security

 - The app never transmits data off-device; sharing is at your discretion.
-- Root/Shizuku access only used to read local config files.
+- Root access only used to read local config files.